Currently Drilling Two Carlin-Style Projects in Nevada

 Troy Canyon is strategically located 30 minutes from Bolo and has seen past high-grade production.

 It is an early-stage project but it has got very high potential with stope samples returning values of 47.8 g/t gold, 48.4 g/t Au, and 576 g/t gold including 229 g/t silver.

 Drill targets are being identified now for Troy.

-But right now the spotlight is on Kinsley… with results due out in Fall 2020 that could be game-changing for the company and its share price.
+But right now the spotlight is on Kinsley… with results due out that could be game-changing for the company and its share price.

 Here with me to talk more about it is Max Sali, the CEO of New Placer Dome.

 Resource Stock Digest: Joining us today is the CEO of New Placer Dome Gold (TSX-V: NGLD)(OTC: NPDCF), Mr. Max Sali.
 Max, how the heck are you?

 Max Sali: I'm fantastic.
 How are you doing?